sdyanir/graphics-displayer/README.md

 - Basic pixel shading (color and lighting)

-There is also a more simplified and efficient "rasterizer" which can be used - it creates ScalaFX polygons to represent whole primitives, instead of really rasterizing primitives to pixels.
+There is also a more simplified (and somewhat less inefficient) "rasterizer" which can be used - it creates ScalaFX polygons to represent whole primitives, instead of really rasterizing primitives to pixels.